2022 Oslo shooting: Charges being dropped, in regard to two other persons

+Five people were charged for having (at least) some responsibility for the shooting.

 Aftermath

 The pride parade and related events scheduled to be held in Oslo were cancelled after the shooting.
-National Police Chief, Benedicte Bjoernland, said in a statement that all Pride events in Norway should be postponed, since the LGBT community is considered the "enemy" by Islamist extremists.
+National Police Chief, Benedicte Bjørnland, said in a statement that all Pride events in Norway should be postponed since the LGBT community is considered the "enemy" by Islamist extremists.
 Police also advised people to celebrate Pride in smaller groups.
 Despite warnings, several thousand people still attended a makeshift parade, with armed police in the lead, and laid down rainbow flags as well as flowers at London Pub.

 The National Police Commissioner Marie Benedicte Bjørnland announced a temporary nationwide arming of police officers in Norway.
 Additionally, Norway entered its highest terror alert level, although the Norwegian Police Security Service had "no indication" further attacks were likely to happen.

 The Oslo Pride organisation organised a "Rainbow parade" walk for 10 September.

 Reactions

 Domestic

 Norwegian Prime Minister Jonas Gahr Støre called the shooting a "terrible attack on innocent people", and expressed solidarity with the LGBT community.
 He added that the fight against hate was not over, but that it could be overcome together.
 Støre reiterated that while the perpetrator had Islamist motivations, the attack was the fault of an individual and not Norway's Muslim community.
 In his speech on the anniversary of the 2011 Norway attacks, the Prime Minister said that "we know that queer people are the targets of hate, threats and violence.
 The incitement of hate is especially virulent against trans people.
 We will not accept this in Norway.
 We will use the memory of 22 July, in respect for those we lost, to turn our backs on this hate."
 Støre also called on moderate Muslims to call out homophobic and transphobic attitudes and actions.

 The president of the Norwegian Parliament Masud Gharahkhani, a Norwegian-Iranian, stated that it was "sad and unacceptable" that such a brutal attack could occur.

 King Harald V stated that the attacks had horrified the royal family, and he expressed a need to stand together to defend freedom and diversity.
 Similarly, Crown Prince Haakon stated that Norway needed to protect the right "to love whomever we want".

 Bishop Olav Fykse Tveit, the Preses of the Church of Norway, expressed his belief that love would gain new strength following the attack.